anuraghruday/anuraghruday/README.md

 </p>

 ### Welcome!
-I'm Anurag Hruday Pirangi, a robotics engineer and machine learning specialist with a knack for solving complex problems through AI and machine learning.
+I’m Anurag Hruday Pirangi, a robotics engineer and Artificial Intelligence specialist who enjoys turning math into motion and data into decisions.
+I solve complex problems with AI—basically, I debug reality for a living.

-I'm passionate about leveraging technology to create impactful solutions.

 ---